MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/rss-reader-rust-for-windows.md

     ]
     ```

 5. Then, open the *rss_reader* project's `src/main.rs` source code file.
-There you'll find the Cargo default "hello world" code.
-Add this **use** statement to the beginning of `main.rs`:
+There you'll find the Cargo default "Hello, world!" code.
+Add the following **use** statement to the beginning of `main.rs`:

     ```rust
     // src\main.rs